RitobrotoMukherjee/budget_app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./MIT.md) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._